EMBRYOPSIDA Pirani & Prado

 Pollination Biology.
-Flowers with incurved stamens, more or less expanded stigma and sometimes also features of the corolla can combine to form complex flowers with the anthers very much in the interior in small chambers and opening towards the corolla tube - such flowers are found in Tacca, Thismia nand some Dioscoreaceae.
+Flowers with incurved stamens, more or less expanded stigma and sometimes also features of the corolla can combine to form complex flowers with the anthers very much in the interior in small chambers and opening towards the corolla tube - such flowers are found in Tacca, Thismia and some Dioscoreaceae other than Dioscorea itself which is dioecious, somtimes monoecious.
 Recent findings on pollination in Tacca (see below) suggest how the system might function.

 Chemistry, Morphology, etc..
 Cell walls in the endosperm are often thick, but are usually not pitted.
 The embryos of Taccaceae and Diocoreaceae are similar in their more or less lateral cotyledon (Solms Laubach 1878).

 Phylogeny.
-Remember, relationships in this clade remain unclear!
+Remember, relationships in this clade are unclear.

 [Taccaceae + Thismiaceae]: septal nectaries 0; placentation parietal, stigmas broad.